bmlt-enabled/tomato/README.md

 Hosts our clone of the BMLT Semantic API and the Django Admin Console.

 ### Daemon
-Loop that updates the meetings database from the BMLT Root Servers on a timer.
+Loop that updates the database from the BMLT Root Servers on a timer.

-`python3 manage.py update_meetings`
+`python3 manage.py import_root_servers`

 ## Configuration